Enter the Secret Realm

 Filmmakers use storyboards to plan movies.
 I painted this world and its characters before I wrote the Secret Realm Novels.

 After working as a television producer in Los Angeles, I wanted to create original stories, have easy access to nature, and be available for my daughters.
-So I moved to Bainbridge Island, Washington, where I set up a studio in a protected wetland.
+I moved to Bainbridge Island, Washington, where I set up a studio in a protected wetland.

 The novels followed.